department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/ebenefits-view-dependents.md

 **General Details**
 - Label used in breadcrumb should closely match H1, work with your writer to finalize.
+- Breadcrumb for the tool does not need to represent the static page in the hierarchy since that page is a pass-through for authenticated users.
-- Because these pages are outside of the benefit hubs, there is no left nav on either static page or the tool.
+- Because these pages are outside of the benefit hubs, there is no left nav on neither static page nor the tool.
 - The static page will need to include a sign-in CTA module.
 - If an authenticated user lands on the static page URL, they will bypass the static the page and be taken directly to the tool
 - If an unauthenticated user lands directly on the tool URL, they should be redirected to the static page.
-- Breadcrumb for the tool does not need to represent the static page in the hierarchy since that page is a pass-through for authenticated users.
-- Label used in breadcrumb should closely match H1, work with your writer to finalize.

 <hr>